 How does the club decide on what tournaments to attend?

 In line with our core value of “Community,” Cincy SC attempts to schedule tournaments that all or nearly all teams in the club can attend.
 We will enter some tournaments in Cincinnati to minimize the time and cost of travel.
 We will normally enter one tournament per season that is out of town in someplace like Columbus, Dayton, Indianapolis, Lexington, Louisville, Oxford, or Nashville.
 Although this can be a logistical challenge and/or financial burden for some families, we’ve found that the out-of-town tournaments are great bonding experiences for players and families within the club.
 For our HS-age teams, we will apply for showcases where appropriate.

 What tournaments/showcases are planned for 2019/20?

 - A “travel” tournament TBD

 - One or two tourneys that are closer (Cincy/Dayton)

 - The EPIC Cup – Oxford, OH

 Will Cincy SC host any tournaments?

 Yes.
-We’ll be hosting several events throughout the year including the Futsal Feast on Black Friday, Freedom Futsal on MLK Day, the Rush Futsal on Presidents’ Day, and The EPIC Cup in early April.
+We’ll be hosting several events throughout the year including The EPIC Cup in early April and the Black Friday Stampede, MLK Freedom, and Presidents’ Day Rush Futsal tournaments.
 For more information, check out the tournaments section of this website.

 Who can I contact if I have other questions?